arhanlon/arhanlon.github.io/_pages/about.md

 In case you’re interested in my academic research and teaching, I say more about that below:

-I'm the NEH / Class of 1940 Distinguished Associate Professor of the Humanities at Colby College, affiliated faculty in the Science, Technology, and Society (STS) Department, and a Fellow of the Royal Historical Society.
+I'm the NEH / Class of 1940 Distinguished Associate Professor of the Humanities and English at Colby College, affiliated faculty in the Science, Technology, and Society (STS) Department, and a Fellow of the Royal Historical Society.

 I’m based in the English Department at Colby and chaired the STS Department for four years.
 My research and teaching fall primarily in the category of what Lorraine Daston and Mary Poovey call ‘historical epistemology,’ which Ian Hacking neatly describes in The Emergence of Probability as understanding ‘the forgotten formation and evolution of core ideas that run through our notions of knowledge and argument: truth, objectivity, evidence, information, probability, proof, experience, experiment, wonder, curiosity, ignorance, classification.’
 I’ve also started building a research program in the computational and quantitative study of literature, having recently completed an MPhil degree in Digital Humanities, with a focus on the computational and quantitative study of language, literature, and history.